wesjones15/CR-MacroLabs-OOP-ATM/README.md

 Recommended:
-Create a `Console` class that manages console interactions.
+Create a `com.zipcodewilmington.Console` class that manages console interactions.
 Create a `ConsoleMock` for testing (provide scripted user input using this object).

 ## What's next?